Are you feeling over whelmed and stressed regarding your money and don't even know where to start? You're not alone!

-What are some of the energetic blocks you may be having around money.
+1.Look at your Money Mindset – What are some of the energetic blocks you may be having around money.
 What are you telling yourself about you and your relationship with money.
 Are you saying you’re not good with money, you can’t manage money, making money is hard work, I’ll let someone else worry about it?
 All these are underlying beliefs you may have around money.
-Once you acknowledge these beliefs and begin to work releasing them you give yourself permission to move past them and you’ll stop sabatoging some of those behaviours that cause to not manage your money so well.
+Once you acknowledge these beliefs and begin to work releasing them you give yourself permission to move past them and you’ll stop sabotaging some of those behaviours that cause to not manage your money so well.

-I know starting out there’s so much to consider and we’re busy, busy, busy in our business marketing, making sales and speaking with clients that collating receipts, sending invoices, inputting numbers and calculating sales for the week can be an overwhelming thought on top of everything else we must do..
-I know I had some crappy excel spreadsheet and receipts absolutely everywhere to begin with!
+2.Hire a Bookeeper or use a accounting software – I know starting out there’s so much to consider and we’re busy, busy, busy in our business marketing, making sales and speaking with clients that collating receipts, sending invoices, inputting numbers and calculating sales for the week can be an overwhelming thought on top of everything else we must do.
+I know I had some crappy excel spreadsheets and receipts absolutely everywhere to begin.